Will I Receive Support if Things Get Hard?

 Will the Child’s Family be Told Where We Live?

 The foster family’s address and contact details are not given to the child’s family members.
 Under some circumstances when it is deemed appropriate and if permission is given by the foster family this information can be released.
-At times, our foster parents work closely with a child’s family.
+At times, our Foster Carers work closely with a child’s family.
 We support this when it is in the child’s best interests to do so and there has been a sense of partnership and understanding formed between all the people involved in the child’s life.

 Can a Foster Child Share a Room With My Own Child?

 It is important that a foster child has their own room and space in the house.
-If siblings are placed together, it is possible that they can share a room; however, foster children should not share a room with a foster parents' own child.
+If siblings are placed together, it is possible that they can share a room; however, foster children should not share a room with a foster Carers' own child.

 Are We Allowed to Smack Foster Children?